gradle/gradle/CONTRIBUTING.md

 ### IntelliJ

-You can generate the IntelliJ projects by running
+You can generate the IntelliJ projects by importing it using the import wizard.
+You must use IntelliJ 2018.3 or newer.

+Alternatively, you may also generated IDEA metadata files with:

     ./gradlew idea

 then open the generated `gradle.ipr` file.
+This is unsupported and will be removed at some point.

 ### Eclipse